 It’s been a roller coaster of a ride and I’ve loved every minute of it but there have been times when I doubted my decision and wondered if I was really any good, or would be better off “getting a real job”.
-Starting out is never easy and sometimes, all we really need is someone to tell us to keep going.
+Starting out is never easy and, sometimes, all we really need is someone to tell us to keep going.

 1. Get a mentor

-My greatest regret is not seeking out mentors earlier in my career and believe that I didn’t need them once I was established.
+My greatest regret is not seeking out mentors earlier in my career and believing that I didn’t need them once I was established.
 A good mentor is worth their weight in gold and the more you grow and develop as an artist the more you need one to ensure that you continue to grow and succeed.
 A good mentor has walked the path you want to walk but knows all the shortcuts and potholes to avoid.

 2. “Do what you can, with what you have, where you are.” – Theodore Roosevelt

 The one question I get asked the most is “What camera will make me a better photographer?”
 And the answer is whatever camera you are using now.

 I started out on an entry level Nikon and cheap zoom.
 I then bought a second hand pro body and lens and didn’t buy new gear for the first 10 years.

 There are many photographers doing amazing work on what some would consider average gear.
 There are just as many photographers creating mediocre work on top of the line cameras.
 It’s not about the gear.
 Focus on learning the craft.